alegarciadelrio/devops-challenges/hashicorp-terraform-associate.md

 ### Terraform Refresh
 - Refreshes the state of the infrastructure
+- `terraform apply -refresh-only` is used to reconcile the state with the real-world infrastructure by refreshing the state without making any changes

 ### Terraform Plan
 - Preview changes to infrastructure without applying them